MdAdil-001/Capstone-project-1-my-portfolio/README.md

-# Capstone-project-1-my-portfolio
+# Capstone Project 1 – My Portfolio

-A simple personal portfolio website using HTML
+This is my personal portfolio website built with **HTML**.
+It contains basic pages like home, hobbies, and contact.

+## 📂 Project Structure